 Step 4: Explore Career Opportunities & Opt for a Doctorate Degree

 At the completion of your master’s degree, you can opt for job opportunities in both the public and private sector.
 Some of the key employment areas for genetic engineers are Biotech and Pharma companies while the research organisations and institutes also offer lucrative prospects.
 If you are curious towards making your research contribution in this field, opting for a higher level degree like PhD is also a great option.

 However, to work or practice as a full-time genetic engineer it is not mandatory to have a PhD degree but if you are interested in academia or want to delve deep into the core of research, a doctorate degree can solve your purpose in the best way.
 Through a PhD program, you can delve deeper into a particular concept pr topic of genetic engineering thus paving a career in research.
 As a part of your program, you would have to submit your own thesis which would be the final and concluding step in your academic quest to become a genetic engineer.

-Thus, we hope that this blog familiarized you with the academic and professional endeavours you need to take to become a genetic engineer.
-If you have planning to pursue a degree in Genetic Engineer, our Leverage Edu experts are here to assist you in shortlisting the best and suitable course and university combination as well as helping you sort out the admission process and ensuring that you get successfully shortlisted.
+Hope this blog familiarised you with the academic and professional endeavours you need to become a genetic engineer.
+If you have planning to pursue a degree in Genetic Engineer, our Leverage Edu experts are here to assist you in shortlisting the best and most suitable course and university combination as well as helping you sort out the admission process and ensuring that you get successfully shortlisted.

 Can u become genetic engineering by choosing btech biotechnology